nimmis/docker-ubuntu/README.md

-## Ubuntu LTS verion with some extra commands
+## Ubuntu LTS version with some extra commands

 This is a docker images different LTS version of Ubuntu with som extra commands

 Extra included packages are

 - wget
 - curl
 - zip